By Becky Lewis

 Keep the spray available by carrying it in a hip or chest holster.
 Deploy the spray when the bear is approximately 50 to 60 feet.
 If the bear is closer, deploy the spray because it may shorten the duration of the attack.
 Follow the steps listed below properly deploy bear spray:

 - Firmly grasp the can with one hand placing your finger through the circular hole under the trigger

-- Place your thumb in front of the safety wedge and pull directly back towards you
+- Place your thumb in front of the safety wedge and pull directly back toward you

-- Aim slightly in front of the bear and towards his chest
+- Aim slightly in front of the bear and toward his chest

 - Deploy the spray by pushing down with your thumb using a slight side-to-side motion